Automating Mortality Table Validation Against Industry Standards

 for i in range(1, len(v)):

-raise ValueError("Ultimate mortality must be non-decreasing post age 65")
+raise ValueError("ultimate mortality must be non-decreasing past age 65")

 return v